PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 * **Attribute Modifiers**: Nukkit doesn't seems to have any support to attribute modifiers.
 * **Falling Block**: Will not hurt entities on landing.
 Nukkit also supports only the block id and data value so `TileEntityData`, `Time`, `DropItem`, `HurtEntities`, `FallHurtMax` and `FallHurtAmount` will be ignored.
+* **Experience orbs**: Will be migrated but will loose it's value because Nukkit does not save and neither load it, so collecting it will give nothing.